craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Prime Timeline.md

 title: Nations Born
 content:

 Nations are clear now.
 The [[50 Year Fires]] have ended and the [[The Church of the White Flame|Church of Flame]] has taken control of the northwest.
-The [[The Democratic Combine of Peoples]] is ratified, and its internal power struggle (see [[Combine's Great Wars]]) begins.
 With [[The Kingdom of Prosper]] becoming an imperial powerhouse in the northeast, small skirmishes between the Combine and Prosper leads to a minor war.

 date: 078AF
-title: The Coalition is Formed
+title: The Coalition and the Democratic Combine of Peoples is Formed
 content:

 [[The Grey Ordeal]] unite the nations for peace and cooperation given the limited resources available.
-A city is created in the center of the nations under the (perhaps inumaginitive) name [[Coalition City]].
+A city is created in the center of the nations under the (perhaps unimaginitive) name [[Coalition City]].
 For the next decade, this is where the nations struggle for power. [[The Guilds]] make sure nothing gets out of hand, but are weakened by animosity between the nations (see [[Politics of Coalition c.
 078AF - 092AF]] for a written account).

 date: 084AF
 title: [[Three Nation Highways]]